LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 ```

-The last step we construct dataframe for plotting the graph for displaying data for **CO2 Emission Total** with a **Woman Managers** separately because of the difference between the scale of each data.
+The last step we construct dataframe for plotting the graph for displaying data for **CO2 Emission Total** with **Woman Managers** separately because of the difference between the scale of each data.
 We will be using the company name as an index.

 ```python
 df1 = pd.DataFrame({"Woman Managers":woman}, index=instrumentorg)